jdeon/foundryvtt-particles-fx/README.md

 * String (ex:'9')                 : The value is converted to Number before going to be used
 * Array  (ex:[9,8,12])            : A random value of the array is going to be choosed, the value can be of default pattern too (ex: [9,'8','12_15'])
 * Undescored String (ex:'9_14')   : A random value between the two inclusive boundary is going to be used

+## Graviting particule
+To emit graviting particule, you need to use a macro to call the function ```particuleEmitter.gravitateParticules``` with an same input as Spray particule exept :
+* particuleVelocityStart and particuleVelocityEnd is interpreted as angular velocity in degree
+* particuleAngleStart define now the position where the particule appear around positionSpawning
+* particuleAngleEnd did not exist
+* particuleRadiusStart is a new parameter exclusive to Graviting particule and accept default pattern.
+It define the distance between the positionSpawning and the particule at the start
+* particuleRadiusEnd is a new parameter exclusive to Graviting particule and accept default pattern.
+It define the distance between the positionSpawning and the particule at the end

 ## Stop all emission